cbeauhilton/beauhilton.com/site/posts/choaked.md

 That's a bummer, I wish it was immortalized in a PubMed-indexed journal article, but this is the next best thing.

-If you are interested in what was lost, I split out the missing section below.
+If you are interested in what was omitted in the journal article's version, I split out the missing section below.

 > At dinner I was almost choaked by swallowing a bit of a roasted Sd of mutton which as I thought stuck in the passage about the mouth of the stomach.